 Should You Buy Real Estate as Tenants in Common?

-Otherwise, if a lender made a loan to only one party, only that person's portion of ownership would be security for the loan, and lenders want to be able to seize all of the property in the event of default, not just part of it.
+In other words, you must all take out the loan together.
+Otherwise, if a lender made the loan to only one party or "tenant", only one person's portion of ownership would act as security for the loan.
+Lenders would not be able to seize the entire property in the event of default.

 How Can Joint Tenants Become Tenants in Common?

-Joint tenancy requires four unities.
-This is known as TTIP.
-Unlike tenants in common, joint tenancy involves right of survivorship, meaning the interest held by each tenant will pass to the other upon death.
-The four unities necessary to create joint tenancy are:
+Joint tenancy requires four unities known as TTIP.
+Unlike tenants in common, joint tenancy typically involves a right of survivorship.
+In this case, the interest held by each tenant would pass to the others upon death.

 Dissolving Tenants in Common